 Every one of us needs to feel safe in our neighborhoods and communities.
 Over 1,000 homicides occurred in Cook County in 2021.
 More than 250 kids have been victims of gunfire in Chicago, the youngest, a 1-month-old baby.
 We need action now to protect our families and children from senseless violence.

-We must increase funding for community-based violence intervention programs and address underlying issues that are contributing to gun violence such as lack of opportunity, hate crimes, and mental health.
-We must also make sure that there is accountability for violent crimes that harm our children and families.
+State Representative Hoan Huynh has fought to increase $250 million in funding for the Reimagine Public Safety Act to prevent gun violence and provide funding for community-based violence intervention programs and address underlying issues that are contributing to gun violence such as lack of opportunity, hate crimes, and mental health.
+The state must also make sure that there is accountability for violent crimes that harm our children and families.
 The violence and crime that has plagued Chicago in recent years is the tragic result of poverty, economic desperation, and systemic issues with policing.

 The Cook County Jail has housed more individuals suffering from mental health illness than the population of any psychiatric hospital for years and is one of the largest mental health facilities in the country.
 But Cook County Jail is not equipped, staffed, or trained to handle such cases.